 But beyond this, the differences between a FAST team and a Care Group are profound.

 The structure of a FAST Team consists of an accountability period, review of a lesson studied in advance, clear weekly objectives including assigned memory verses, practical ministry training, and focused, directed prayer.
-Care Groups typically begin with a meal, incorporate singing, have a more spontaneous, and informal Bible study, with few or no assignments, and a more personal sharing and prayer.
+Care Groups typically begin with a meal, incorporate singing, have a more spontaneous, and informal Bible study, with few or no assignments, and a more personal share and prayer time.

 FAST teams have set enrollment periods and set ending dates, and new members do not normally join at various points though the course.
 Care Groups are ongoing and can continue for years, with new participants welcome to join at any point.